-The instructor will be using an iPad with Doceri to record one of Monday’s classes (likely the 8:30 session); this will capture his voice and the presentation visuals displayed during the session.
-The podcast will be uploaded to a Youtube site and a link to the recording will be posted in Courselink under “Contents.”
+As has been done in the past with this course, the instructor will attempt to record one of Monday’s classes (likely the 8:30 session); this will capture my voice and the presentation visuals displayed during the session.
+The podcast will be uploaded to a YouTube site and a link to the recording will be posted in CourseLink under “Contents.”

 Other Course Information: